jekyll/jekyll/site/_docs/upgrading.md

 For better clarity, Jekyll now accepts the commands `build` and `serve`.
-Whereas before you might simply run the command `jekyll` to generate a site and `jekyll --server` to view it locally, now use the subcommands `jekyll build` and `jekyll serve` to do the same.
-And if you want Jekyll to automatically rebuild each time a file changes, just add the `--watch` flag at the end.
+Whereas before you might simply run the command `jekyll` to generate a site and `jekyll --server` to view it locally, in v2.0 (and later) you should use the subcommands `jekyll build` and `jekyll serve` to build and preview your site.

 <div class="note info">
   <h5>Watching and Serving</h5>